sisihagen/webroot/content/en/blog/distracting-from-war-with-climate-and-migration.md

 Perhaps the rise of Asia can be seen as particularly dangerous against the backdrop of this loss of Western dominance.
 Indeed, we are seeing a growing confrontation between the American elites and China, who are concerned about the gradual loss of technological and economic leadership, which will inevitably be followed by the loss of political leadership.
 Guidance comes and goes, but the earth continues to spin.
 Why should Russia view these changes as threatening or dangerous?
 China is a more reliable partner than the West.

+{{< youtube "kVMgFo_DXg4" >}}

 We can list threats, constants, and temporary risks for a long time to come, and see how they are connected, how one leads to the other.
-In this case, we are held by the media, which have been and are supporters of all modern wars and confrontations.
+In this case, we are held by the media, which been supporters of all modern wars and confrontations.

 But behind the propaganda are the preparations for a great war, against which all other fears and threats seem ridiculous.
-That is what the panic-makers in Washington, Brussels, Berlin, Londo and Paris should be talking about.
+That is what the panic-makers in Washington, Brussels, Berlin, London and Paris should be talking about.

 Let's start with facts and let out differences of opinion.
 However, these differences and the Increased Competition of the West with China and the growth of the Asia-Pacific region are the main cause of today's threats.
 There are things that even the most convinced transatlanticist cannot deny: the terrible crisis of the UN as a platform for the prevention of conflict and violence; revisionism and relativism in the interpretation of international law; Plans and activities that objectively increase military risks.

+{{< youtube "s1Oe1QODnHY" >}}

 Let us first say that (except for a few extreme hawks) no one wants a new global conflict as such.
 A global conflict likely to arise from a regional conflict is probably not a deliberate goal of any government.
 But there are fascists who see him as inevitable.

 How can this be fixed?
 For example, official documents of the US military strategy and open discussions about the possible use of nuclear weapons, which is increasingly being brought into play by one party as permissible.
 There are voices who say that a nuclear war can be won for the first time.
 At the same time, Russian President Vladimir Putin's proposal to adopt a joint declaration, which once again condemns the war as an inadmissible means and points to the impossibility of winning a nuclear war, was completely praised by the American side. deliberately rejected.

 For the first time in many years, Russia is officially named as the main enemy in many military plans.
-Yes, we may even suspect that the [Russophobia](https://www.vesti.ru/doc.html?id=3191521 "Иванов - о русофобии: за 80 лет ничего не изменилось") sponsors in the EU and the United States.
+Yes, we may even suspect that the Russophobia sponsors in the EU and the United States.
 Russia has once again become an official enemy, according to US documents, along with China and Iran (and, of course, the Ebola virus).
 At the same time, we can doubt that there are plans for regime changes in European countries somewhere in the Russian General Staff.
 In the US, no military commander is ashamed to talk openly and loudly about such plans.

+{{< youtube "wbNDM6eXM5I" >}}

 For the first time since the old Cold War, which Russia, let us be honest, has lost, one treaty after another is being destroyed, which has laid down the rules in the 'game' around nuclear weapons and their delivery systems.
 We must be aware that these international treaties were concluded during the Cold War.
 In other words, even during this tough confrontation, they decided against taking steps towards confrontation and worked out functioning security mechanisms.
 We have to assume that the reason was in the generation: they were people who could remember what a global conflict meant, people who experienced their youth during the Second World War and during the reconstruction after the war.
 It was precisely these generals and politicians who knew the price of blood who, during the Cuban Missile Crisis, went to the brink of the abyss and moved away from it again.
 The new generation of "effective managers" understands how to play war in the theatre and they give orders that are very courageous and often ruthless.
 They are ready to go to the abyss, but they lack the useful fear of death that previous peoples had, who experienced not only what war means to themselves, but also for their peoples.
 Today, however, their own peoples are no longer regarded as what one has to protect, but as a playground for the outgrowth of one's own management talents.